 - Reuse Vegetable Scraps: Skip the Trash and put Food back on your Plate

-This article was translated from German by Evan Binford.
-You can view the original here: Pizzateig selber machen: Rezept für hausgemachte Pizza** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and ajusted from German by Evan Binford.
+You can view the original here: Pizzateig selber machen: Rezept für hausgemachte Pizza** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?